Dilruwan Perera: International career

 On 13 October 2007 Perera made his ODI debut against England in Colombo.
 Opening the batting, he scored 30.
 On 16 January 2014 he made his test debut against Pakistan at Sharjah.
 Coming in to bat at number 8, he was the top scorer in Sri Lanka's 1st innings with 95.

 After a series of good bowling and five-wicket hauls, Perera was dropped from the Test squad due to many upcoming new talents.
-However, he had late response to international cricket at the age of 30, Perera showcased him sheer talents when he get the chance to play.
-Perera was included to the Test series against West Indies in October 2015, and played in the second Test at P Sara Oval.
+However, he had late response to international cricket at the age of 30, Perera showcased his sheer talents when he got the chance to play.
+Perera was included in the Test series against West Indies in October 2015, and played in the second Test at P Sara Oval.
 He could not show talents with the bat, but he took 4 wickets in crucial intervals of the match.
 Sri Lanka finally won the match by 72 runs and won the series 2-0.

-Perera was included to the Warne-Muralitharan Trophy in 2016, as a frontline spinner with Rangana Herath.
+Perera was included in the Warne-Muralitharan Trophy in 2016, as a frontline spinner with Rangana Herath.
 In the second test at Galle, he took ten wickets for 99 runs in the match with his best bowling figures of 6/70 in the second innings.
 He also scored his highest Test score of 64 in the second innings, becoming the first Sri Lankan to score a fifty and to take a ten-wicket haul in the same Test.
 Sri Lanka won the match by 229 runs and won the Warne-Murali Trophy as well.

 With bowling maestro Herath, Perera devastated Australian batting line up in all three matches.
 In the whole series, Perera took 15 wickets and Herath took 28 wickets.
 The spin duo provided the series win and whitewash of Australia for the first time.